 |Prepare for your Rank in JEE Main now!|

 JEE Main Physics Syllabus consists of two sections with a total of 21 units.
 The Physics section of the JEE Main 2023 and 2024 exams will primarily focus on testing the application skills of the JEE Main aspirants.

 Paper 1 – Physics for Section A: Physics Theory portion

-The Physics theory portion will have a weightage of 80%, i.e., questions of approx. 96 marks will be asked from the theory portion.
+The Physics theory portion generally has a weightage of 80%, i.e., questions of approx. 80 marks are likely to be asked from the theory portion.
 Below is the syllabus for the Physics theory section of the JEE Main 2023 and 2024 examinations.

 UNIT 1: Physics and Measurement

 Physics, technology and society, SI units, Fundamental and derived units.
 Least count, accuracy and precision of measuring instruments, Errors in measurement, dimensions of Physical quantities, dimensional analysis and its applications.